Do AI Companies Make Good on Voluntary Commitments to the White House?

 \section{Results}

 To organize our analysis, we apply three lenses: (i) an overall company-level view, (ii) a commitment-level view, and (iii) a disaggregated indicator-level view.
 In Figure \ref{fig:aggregate-company-scores}, we report the aggregate score as a percentage for each company across all the indicators.
-The mean and median are 52.3\% and 48.3\% respectively, with a standard deviation of 20.1\%.
-The range is 70.0\% between the highest scoring company, OpenAI, at 83.3\% and the lowest score, Apple, at 13.3\%.
-While OpenAI satisfies 25 of the 30 indicators,\footnote{The indicators that OpenAI does not satisfy are: ``Insider threat detection program'', ``Report limitations'', ``Report domains of appropriate use'', ``Empower trust and safety teams'', and ``Support initiatives that help citizens understand the nature, capabilities, limitations, and impact of the technology''.} no company has a perfect score despite making these commitments to the White House over a year ago.
+The mean and median are 53.3\% and 50.0\% respectively, with a standard deviation of 19.5\%.
+The range is 70.0\% between the highest scoring company, OpenAI, at 83.3\% and the lowest scoring, Apple, at 13.3\%.
+While OpenAI satisfies 25 of the 30 indicators,\footnote{The indicators that OpenAI does not satisfy are: ``Insider threat detection program'', ``Report limitations'', ``Report domains of appropriate use'', ``Empower trust and safety teams'', and ``Support initiatives that help citizens understand the nature, capabilities, limitations, and impact of the technology''.} no company has a perfect score despite making these commitments to the White House over two years ago.